 1. Introduction.
 The mitochondrial respiratory chain oxidizes reduced substrates using molecular oxygen, and couples the resulting energy release to translocation of protons across the mitochondrial inner membrane.
-This results in an energized state residing in the transmembrane gradient of electrochemical potential of the proton $(\Delta u{H+})$ that is used to drive various endergonic processes including synthesis of ATP by the F1-F0 ATP synthase.
-In the 1960's, scientists working on resolution and reconstitution of the mitochondrial respiratory chain were able to fractionate the chain into four "complexes" (Green 1965) containing respectively NADH:ubiquinone oxidoreductase (Complex I), II), Succinate:ubiquinone oxidoreductase (Complex ubiquinol:cytochrome c oxidoreductase Complex III), and cytochrome oxidase (Complex IV) activities.
-The F1-F0 ATP synthase is sometimes referred to as "Complex V".
+This results in an energized state residing in the transmembrane gradient of electrochemical potential of the proton ($\Delta\mu{H+}$) that is used to drive various endergonic processes including synthesis of ATP by the F1-F_o ATP synthase.
+In the 1960's, scientists working on resolution and reconstitution of the mitochondrial respiratory chain were able to fractionate the chain into four "complexes" (Green 1965) containing respectively NADH:ubiquinone reductase (Complex I), Succinate:ubiquinone reductase (Complex II), ubiquinol:cytochrome c oxidoreductase Complex III), and cytochrome oxidase (Complex IV) activities.
+The F1-F_o ATP synthase is sometimes referred to as "Complex V".
 Detergent was required for the fractionation, as all four complexes are transmembraneous integral membrane protein assemblies.
 Although there is some evidence for higher-level organization into "supercomplexes" (Stroh et al. 2004), it appears that the four "complexes" do in fact represent organizational units and individual (multi-subunit) enzymes.
 The number of non-identical subunits ranges from around 50 in the case of Complex I to only four for Complex II, with mitochondrial Complex II having 10-11 and Complex IV 13 subunits.

 Complex II (Ackrell 2000; Cecchini 2003; Hagerhall 1997; Lancaster 2003) is unique in being a member of the Kreb's TCA cycle as well as the respiratory chain.
-In addition to the detergent-solubilized preparations of Complex II, a soluble preparation of "succinate dehydrogenase" could be prepared by treating mitochondrial membranes with chaotropes, alkaline pH, and/or organic solvent(Bernath et al. 1956; Davis and Hatefi 1971b; Wang et al. 1956).
+A soluble preparation of "succinate dehydrogenase" could be prepared by treating mitochondrial membranes with chaotropes and/or organic solvent.
 The kinetics and regulatory properties of both soluble and "particulate" succinate dehydrogenase were studied extensively (Singer et al. 1973).
 The enzyme has an activated and "deactivated" state which interconvert slowly with a high activation energy.
 The equilibrium between the two states is affected by substrates and competitive inhibitors, phosphate, some nucleotides, and the redox state of the mitochondrial ubiquinone pool.
 The significance of these regulatory mechanisms is unclear, however, as the amount of activity in the mitochondrion is so high that even in the "deactivated" state SDH seems not to be rate limiting (Singer et al. 1973).
 This suggests that Complex II may be involved in regulating some other cellular process.

 A number of cellular defects and myopathies are known to result from defects in respiratory chain enzymes.
 These are often associated with accumulation of damaged mitochondrial DNA with aging as a result of exposure to radicals produced by the oxidative machinery.
-Complex II is exempt from such problems, as all four subunits are encoded on cytoplasmic genes in higher eucaryotes.
-Nonetheless Complex II is involved in some hereditary cytopathies (Ackrell 2002).
+On this count Complex II would appear to be immune, as all four subunits are encoded on cytoplasmic genes in higher eucaryotes.
+Nonetheless Complex II is involved in some cytopathies (Ackrell 2002).

 A loss of Complex II (together with complexes II and IV) in neural tissues is observed in Huntington's disease.
 That this is directly involved in the disease, and not simply a side effect, is indicated by the fact that inhibition or genetic manipulation of Complex II leads to Huntington-like symptoms (Beal et al. 1993).
 More recently a role has been proposed for complex II in the induction of apoptosis (Albayrak et al. 2003).
-Perhaps related to this, Complex II subunits have been identified as tumor suppressors (Baysal et al. 2000; McDonnell et al. 2004; Niemann and Muller 2000) Complex II is also a target or potential target for agrochemical and clinical drugs, for example the Complex II inhibitor carboxin, which is commercially available as "Vitavax", and the fungicide flutolanil which has recently been shown to act on complex II (Ito et al. 2004).
+Perhaps related to this, Complex II subunits have been identified as tumor suppressors (Baysal et al. 2000; McDonnell et al. 2004; Niemann and Muller 2000) Complex II is also a target or potential target for agrochemical and clinical drugs, for example the fungicide flutolanil has recently been shown to act on complex II (Ito et al. 2004).